PoornaChaitanya/Jenkins/README.md

 # Jenkins Installation on EC2 Instance

-This guide will help you install Jenkins, configure Docker as an agent, set up CI/CD.
+This guide will help you install Jenkins, configure Docker as an agent.

 ## Create AWS EC2 Instance